verbb/formie/docs/guides/control-panel-admin/form-groups-and-defaults-at-scale.md

 Groups do **not** change front-end rendering, templates, or existing submission behaviour until you change form settings.

-## Step 1 — Plan your group structure
+## Step 1 — Plan Your Group Structure

 A typical agency or enterprise layout: